Supervisor/supervisor/docs/api.rst

     .. automethod:: getAllProcessInfo

-        Each element contains a struct, and this struct contains the exact same elements as the struct returned by ``getProcess``.
+        Each element contains a struct, and this struct contains the exact same elements as the struct returned by ``getProcessInfo``.
 If the process table is empty, an empty array is returned.

     .. automethod:: startProcess